tylerpak/Coding-Bat-Group/README.md

+# Coding Bat Challenges

-HOW TO USE:
+### HOW TO USE:

-Create a class file in src with your name and use that file to write your solutions for coding bat problems.
+- Create a class file in src with your name and use that file to write your solutions for coding bat problems.

-The objective of this repo is for us to see each others approaches to problems.
+- The objective of this repo is for us to see each others approaches to problems.